Akarsh-dwivedi-7/-PRODIGY_WD_02-/README.md

 •script.js: The JavaScript file for functionality and logic.

 🔗 Live Demo
-Check out the live demo of the project here: [Live Demo Link]
+Check out the live demo of the project here: [(https://akarsh-dwivedi-7.github.io/-PRODIGY_WD_02-/)]

 📝 Learning Outcomes
 This project helped me: